vwgeiser/PVOCAL/README.md

 # PVOCAL (Predictions of Volitile Organic Compounds in the Atmosphere using machine Learning) Model

+### This project is an archive'd version of the more recent PASTEL project.
+Please see the new project's page for more details: https://github.com/vwgeiser/PASTEL/tree/main

+>This project acts as the proof of concept for the newer PASTEL project and exists as a reminder of our starting point.
+Improvement begins with recognition.

 Hello everyone from AMS!

 This model was initially created as Victor Geiser's final project for the 2023 west cohort of the NASA Student Airborne Research Program.
 This program is an 8 week research internship where students are able to participate dircetly in NASA Airborne Science and do hands on reseach at the University of California Irvine.